helena-cruse/workflow-repo-ca/README.md

 The project indcludes both unit test and end-to-end tests.
 All test files are located in the tests folder.

 #Unit Tests:
-The unit tests are written with Vitest and check individual functions in the codebase to confirm that logiv behaves as expected. to do the unit tests:
+The unit tests are written with Vitest and check individual functions in the codebase to confirm that login behaves as expected. to do the unit tests:
 "npm run test:unit"

 #End-toEnd (E2E) Test:
 E2E tests are written with Playwrite and simulate real user actions in the browser.
 These test verify that key parts of the applicaton behave correctly fromn a user prespective.
-The test check that A user can logun successfully with a Norfoff email,An error message appearse when entering a wrong password and that the user can navigate from the homepage to the first vanue and open the venue details page.
+The test check that an user can login successfully with a Norfoff email, and an error message appears when entering a wrong password and that the user can navigate from the homepage to the first venue and open the venue details page.
-You can run all E2E test with:
+You can run all E2E tests with:
 "npm run test:e2e"
-after the teste are completed you can open the report with "npx playwright show-report".
+after the tests are completed you can open the report with "npx playwright show-report".

 Completed Requirements:
 -Project configured with ESLint, Prettier, Husky, and lint-staged